0xondre/activity-tracker/README.md

 # activity-tracker
-Simple currency conveter based on data published everyday by NBP.
-Convert one of possible currencies* to PLN.
+Computer activity tracker, program checks processlist and saves one that use most resources in google calendar.
 Written in Java built using Maven and Google API.